Stay (The Kid Laroi and Justin Bieber song)

-"Stay" is a song by Australian rapper and singer the Kid Laroi and Canadian singer Justin Bieber.
+"Stay" (stylized in all caps) is a song by Australian rapper and singer the Kid Laroi and Canadian singer Justin Bieber.
 It was released through Grade A Productions and Columbia Records on 9 July 2021, as the lead single (sixth overall) from Laroi's reloaded mixtape, F*ck Love 3: Over You.
 Laroi and Bieber wrote the song with Haan, FnZ members Finatik & Zac, and producers Cashmere Cat, Charlie Puth, Omer Fedi, and Blake Slatkin.
 The song marks the second collaboration between the two artists, following Bieber's song, "Unstable", a track from his sixth studio album, Justice (2021).

 "Stay" reached number one on the Billboard Hot 100, becoming Laroi's first chart-topping single and Bieber's eighth, and additionally topped the Billboard Global 200.
 Furthermore, it reached number one in 21 other countries, including their respective natives Australia and Canada, along with Germany, the Netherlands, New Zealand, Norway, South Korea, and Sweden.
 It also peaked within the top ten in 18 other countries.
 At the 2021 ARIA Music Awards, the song won the ARIA Award for Best Pop Release, which resulted in Laroi and Bieber both winning the ARIA Award for Best Artist.
 At the APRA Music Awards of 2022, the song won the award for Song of the Year.

 Background

-American singer Charlie Puth (pictured) co-wrote "Stay".

 On 20 September 2020, Laroi shared a snippet of the song on an Instagram live stream, followed by a longer snippet in better quality that was previewed on a live stream from Rolling Loud on 29 October 2020.
 Bieber's contribution to the song was revealed on 31 May 2021.
 The song leaked in full on a Discord server on 2 June 2021.

 "Stay" marks Laroi's first major single release as a lead artist in 2021 and Bieber's first major single as a lead artist since the release of his second extended play, Freedom, which was released in April 2021.
 On 3 June 2021, Scooter Braun, who has been Bieber's manager from the start of his career, also became Laroi's manager, until Laroi left and joined Adam Leber at Rebel Management on 27 September 2021.

 Laroi had the song for about a year before its release.
 He created the song while spending time with producers Charlie Puth, Omer Fedi, and Blake Slatkin at Slatkin's house.
 Puth played the melody of the song on the keyboard, but Laroi ended up liking it and wanted to get it in production software Pro Tools to use it to create a song.
 He felt that "it was probably the most organic way of making a song I've ever done – ever".
 Laroi thought Bieber "would sound perfect", so he went to the studio at which Bieber records; they finished recording the song, but Bieber was hesitant about whether his vocals sounded good or not.